Nadopasana: A Story of Sound and Soul: Part 4 of 4

 Richard replied via Valavan, ‘Sethurama Pillai from Madras called you the greatest living exponent of nadaswaram.
 He suggested that I meet you, and gave me a letter to give you.’

 Ponniah asked one of the disciples to open the envelope and read it.
 ‘My eyesight is not what it used to be’, he added as an explanation.
 He seemed pleased to listen to the letter of introduction.
-He started his story.

-Pic credit: Wikipedia and ChatGPT.
+Pic credit: Wikipedia.

 Featured Post